 Testing of fall protection equipment is typically carried out on the whole product as presented for sale, although testing and approval of components (such as connectors) can be carried out where they are interchangeable between larger products.
-In addition, consideration must be paid to the whole system of fall protection, including components worn, components carried and / or operated, and the method of fixation to the structure.
-In most cases, a system of fall protection will be made up of several component products, each one CE marked in its own right, meaning that the end user will need to consider the compatibility of products as well as the manufacturer.
+In addition, consideration must be paid to the whole system of fall protection, including worn components, components carried and/or operated, and the method of fixation to the structure.

 Any fall protection system needs to consider a number of factors, including: